-212. Importantly, in light of this history, the Colonial framers of the Delaware Constitution in 1776 and 1792 also knew of death by plague, pestilence, and disease, and they still wrote no exception to the freedom to worship, according to a responsible civic minded conscience, into the absolute freedoms granted in Art.
+- 202. Importantly, in light of this history, the Colonial framers of the Delaware Constitution in 1776 and 1792 also knew of death by plague, pestilence and disease and they still wrote no exception to the freedom to worship, according to a responsible civic minded conscience, into the absolute freedoms granted in Art.
 I, § 1.
 They and their ancestors knew and were well-experienced with massive deaths by malaria, smallpox epidemic, bubonic plague, and other deadly diseases without any of the protections of modern medicine.
-But despite such impending threat of death, the door to the church was always open to pray and implore the mercy of Almighty God under the first freedom granted to all infection left its mark on nearly every ancient society, contributing to the collapse of Bronze-Age civilizations in Greece, Mesopotamia and Egypt. . . .
+But despite such impending threat of death, the door to the church was always open to pray and implore the mercy of Almighty God under the first freedom granted to all Delawareans. - 203.
+Malaria, known as "Marsh Fever" or "Tertian Ague," and its ravages was so well known in the English speaking world that it is said to be mentioned in eight plays of William Shakespeare. - 204.
+As to Mosquito born malaria, such an - infection left its mark on nearly every ancient society, contributing to the collapse of Bronze-Age civilizations in Greece, Mesopotamia and Egypt. . . .
 [The invention of quinine allowed a cure and] George Washington secured almost all the available supplies of it for his Continental Army during the War of Independence.

 When Lord Cornwallis surrendered at Yorktown in 1781, less than half his army was fit to fight.
 Malaria had incapacitated the rest.